-Observe that CLP(FD) is an instance of CFLP(FD)as any CLP(FD)-program can be straightforwardly translated into a CFLP(FD)-program.
-Therefore, this determines a wide range of applications for our language.
+Since CLP(FD) is an instance of CFLP(FD), any CLP(FD)-program can be straightforwardly translated into a CFLP(FD)-program, thus determining a wide range of applications for our language.
 We will not insist here on this matter, but prefer to concentrate on the extra capabilities of the language.
 We illustrate here different features of CFLP(FD) by means of examples.
 We would like to emphasize that all the pieces of code are executable in TOY(FD) and the answers for example goals correspond to actual execution of the program.
 Further programming examples in pure functional logic programming can be found in [LS99] and [FHS02].